 Similar to my Chili Dog Tater Tot Casserole, these breakfast nachos call for frozen tots.
 I used cauliflower tots in the casserole, and I used a similar broccoli tots product from Green Giant for this recipe.
 While these products are a great way to sneak more veggies in your diet and have slightly better macros, it’s totally fine to use real frozen tater tots.

-You could also use something like my high protein cauliflower tots if you wanted to make your own.
+You could also use something like my low carb cauliflower tots if you wanted to make your own.
 Or you could get away from tots altogether and use something like roasted sweet potatoes like in my sweet potato nachos.

 As for what goes on top of the tots, this is also customizable.
 The recipe makes a southwest style egg white mixture with onions, peppers, and chili lime egg whites.
 You could use whole eggs, change up the spices, or use different veggies if you’d like.